Uniform estimate of viscous free-boundary Magnetohydrodynamics with zero vacuum magnetic field: Introduction

-If we consider conducting fluid (plasma, for instance) we get magnetohydrodynamics.
-Moving of fluid itself generate electromagnetic force, called Lorentz force.
-Moreover, for magnetic field, we have Faraday's Law equation, which is a part of Maxwell's equations.
-Hence we should consider two coupled PDEs with several boundary conditions and divergence free conditions.
-We refer some results by M. Padula and V.A.Solonnikov [18] with diffusion and apriori estimate result by C.Hao and T.Luo [21] for zero diffusion (for both kinetic and magnetic) When magnetic field has zero boundary condition as like in this paper, local result was gained in [22].
-Using this result we will send diffusion parameters to zero in this paper to get inviscid result.
+If we consider conducting fluid, such as plasma, we gain magnetohydrodynamics(MHD).
+Movement of fluid itself generate electromagnetic force, called Lorentz force.
+Moreover, for magnetic field, we have Faraday's law which is part of Maxwell's equations of electromagnetism.
+Hence, we should consider two coupled PDEs with several boundary conditions and divergence free conditions.
+For viscous MHD, M.Padula and V.A.Solonnikov got some results in their works \cite{PS1}, \cite{PS2}, and \cite{VS}, where they used Stokes regularity which comes from smoothing effect of velocity $\triangle v$ and magnetic field $\triangle H$.
+However, there have been only few results for the free-boundary inviscid MHD.
+Because of nonlinear couplings between velocity and magnetic field, linearization by standard lagrangian map is not good way to approach our problem.
+Linearized compressible plasma-vacuum problem was studied by Trakhinin \cite{TRA2} and current-vortex sheet problem was studied in \cite{TRA1} and also in \cite{CHEN}.
+Recently, C.Hao and T.Luo \cite{HAO} got apriori estimate for inviscid case in the spirit of \cite{CL}. \\